RouninMedia/DaNIS3H-Namespacing/ashiva-component-references.md

 <List[@]PublisherShortName_ModuleName::StrongModifier1::StrongModifier2>
 <List[@]PublisherShortName_ModuleName::StrongModifier1::StrongModifier2#LightMod1#LightMod2>
 ```
-A *Custom Component* may use any label at all (as long as it doesn't match any of the Classic Components).
+A *Custom Component* may be given any name at all (as long as it doesn't match any of the Classic Components).

 ## PrimeComponent ashivaComponent Reference